ActiveBrainAtlas2/preprocessing-pipeline/notebooks/Will/README.md

 from notebooks.Will.toolbox.IOs.get_calculated_transforms import get_demons_transform
 demons_transform = get_demons_transform('DKXX')
 ```
+These utility function handles the save path and loading the transformation files
-* To apply the computed transformation to an image:
+* To apply the computed transformation to an image stack:
 ```python
 import Simpleitk as sitk
 from notebooks.Will.toolbox.IOs.get_stack_image_sitk import load_stack_from_prepi